Waisath-CJ/hyruliantimes-client/README.md

 - As a signed in user, I can logout
 - As a signed in user, I can create a post
 - As a signed in user, I can look at everyone’s posts
-- As a signed in user, I can comment on a post
 - As a signed in user, I can edit my posts
 - As a signed in user, I can delete my posts